programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 To start of with, we want to give you a very general definition of the term 'simulation', before we dive into what this actually means:

->"The term 'simulation' describes a number of different methods of model-based, experimental reproduction of a real-world or hypothetical process or system." <a name="cite_ref_schmitz2023"></a>[[Schmitz 2023]](#cite_note_schmitz2023) (in German)
+>"The term 'simulation' describes a number of different methods of model-based, experimental reproduction of a real-world or hypothetical process or system[^4]."

 As the definition says, the basis of every simulation is an executable simulation model.
 This is a class of models - similar to data models - that can be expressed conceptually, logically or mathematically.
 To execute a simulation model, however, it must be formalized, i.e., converted into computer-readable form.
 Just like we would do in a data model, in a simulation model we formally describe our ideas of a person, place, or the event of a letter exchange, but additionally, we also describe triggers for certain actions, movements, and interaction rules.

 We can then run this model, the actual simulation, to see how these rules, attributes, decisions, etc. in our letter exchange model play out together over time.
 Once we observed these new informations of our simulation run, our model can be revised and then run again.
 The process of building a simulation model is constantly cycling between phases of running the model, interpreting the results, and then adapting the model for further experiments.
-In this sense, simulation methodology is comparable to the hermeneutic circle of heuristics, critique, and interpretation historians are used to.<a name="cite_ref_gavin2016"></a>[[Gavin 2016]](#cite_note_gavin2016)
+In this sense, simulation methodology is comparable to the hermeneutic circle of heuristics, critique, and interpretation historians are used to[^5].

 Now to the last part of the definition regarding real-world or hypothetical subject matters.
 Many historians probably hold a cautious view of the nature of historical reality and - more importantly - our ability as scholars to describe it.
 Just as sources are king in traditional history, data is queen in Digital History.

 However, as we already tried to hint at, the objects of the simulation are not data alone, but our hypotheses about history, i.e. all the assumptions we have about the past that we believe connect our data into a plausible narrative.
-By building a historical simulation model we are automatically moving 'from the actual to the possible' <a name="cite_ref_mccarty2019"></a>[[McCarty 2019]](#cite_note_mccarty2019).
+By building a historical simulation model we are automatically moving 'from the actual to the possible'[^6].

 The alluring but at the same time tricky opportunity of historical simulations therefore is to go between and beyond the actual data we have at our disposal in a formalized way.
 One crucial difference here to epistemologically similar, traditional counterfactual approaches to history is the formalized, systematic and experimental nature of simulations.

 > Note: So far, we talked about historical simulations as analytical tools for researching history, and this will remain our focus in this lesson.
-However, simulations can also be [didactic tools for interactive and immersive teaching](https://programminghistorian.org/en/lessons/designing-a-timeline-tabletop-simulator), they are sometimes a synonym for more static 3D reconstructions which are used to visualise past spaces <a name="cite_ref_wendell2016"></a>[[Wendell, Altin and Thompson 2016]](#cite_note_wendell2016), and they are themselves the subject of research <a name="cite_ref_winsberg2019"></a>[[Winsberg 2019]](#cite_note_winsberg2019).
+However, simulations can also be [didactic tools for interactive and immersive teaching](https://programminghistorian.org/en/lessons/designing-a-timeline-tabletop-simulator), they are sometimes a synonym for more static 3D reconstructions which are used to visualise past spaces[^7], and they are themselves the subject of research[^8].

 Now that you have a general idea of what historical simulations are about theoretically, we need to dive into what a good methodological approach for our case study is.
 We want to model the interactions of individuals - the people sending letters to each other.
 Thus, we need a modeling approach that emphasizes those one-on-one interactions: a so called Agent-based Model.

 ### 1.3: What is Agent-based Modeling?

-Agent-based modeling (sometimes ABM for short) is a simulation method where relations and interactions of individual entities, for example humans, organizations, items, etc., with each other and with their environment are simulated.<a name="cite_ref_schmitz2023a"></a>[[Schmitz 2023a]](#cite_note_schmitz2023a)
+Agent-based modeling (sometimes ABM for short) is a simulation method where relations and interactions of individual entities, for example humans, organizations, items, etc., with each other and with their environment are simulated[^9].

 Ideally, these interactions make some emergent patterns appear, meaning they are not prescribed in the simulation by the researcher, but dynamically arise out of the system.
 In our case, for example, we actively *do not* want to prescribe in the model how the letter network should look in the end.
 We would like to see what shapes of the letter networks emerge dynamically from the letter-sending rules we have set up.
 If the shape differs wildly from what we observe in our data, we know we are probably way off with our hypotheses (or the way we formalized them).